 Makoshika State Park, Glendive

-“Makoshika” is a Sioux Indian word which translates to “Land of Bad Spirits,” a rather apt them for the mysterious badlands found in Makoshika State Park, which lies just outside the town of Glendive in the southeast region of the state.
+According to Montana State Parks, Makoshika (Ma-ko’-shi-ka) is a variant spelling of a Lakota phrase meaning “bad land” or “bad earth,” a rather apt them for the mysterious badlands found in Makoshika State Park, which lies just outside the town of Glendive in the southeast region of the state.
 This is the largest state park in Montana, and offers the chance to hike, camp, bird watch and even search for dinosaur bones.
 Though many of its features are best explored by walking the trails, you can also drive the scenic road in view the unusual sandstone formations, carved over millennia from the elements.

 Once the largest town in the inland northwest, with a population of roughly 10,000 in 1864, there was more than $90 million worth of gold pulled from Virginia City and the surrounding area between 1863 and 1875, making it a very popular place at the time.
 Though the town nearly died, preservation began in the 1960s in order to keep the Old West town authentic and free of commercialism.
 Today, there are just over 100 residents, but it houses more than 100 historic buildings, complete with period furnishings and artifacts.
 Enjoy old-fashioned activities like riding a narrow gauge railroad or hopping aboard an old-fashioned stagecoach, as well as attractions like the famous Virginia City Players who perform vaudeville and melodrama in the opera house, the most popular form of entertainment, before movies and television.